 “I doubt FDA will approve it.
 They are over optimistic.” says Emeritus Professor of Pharmacology David Smith from the University of Oxford.
 A critique by three eminent experts in Alzheimer’s – clinical neurologist Dr Davis Knopman from the Department of Neurology at the Mayo Clinic, Dr Michael Greicius from the Department of Neurology and Neurological Sciences at Stanford University’s School of Medicine, and radiologist Dr David Jones, reached the same conclusion.
 “The two ADU trials have raised many questions.
 While it is possible that ADU has cognitive benefits, the data as they exist are clearly insufficient to support a claim of efficacy.
 The finding of one positive and one negative result is a statement of inconclusiveness.”1

-The reason I state that the media reports are a lie is that better and undisputed results have already been shown in trials giving B vitamins to those with high homocysteine levels who have good omega-3 fat status.
+The reason I state that the media reports are a lie is that better and undisputed results have already been shown in trials giving B vitamins to those with high Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… levels who have good omega-3 There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… status.
 So, even if ADU did work, which has not been shown, it would certainly not be the ‘first drug to halt Alzheimer’s’.

 Dementia Drugs versus Nutrients